5 reasons you’ll love Las Alcobas in Mexico City

 I finally got the opportunity to visit Mexico City and loved it!.
 What made my brief visit to this metropolis of nearly 20 million people very special was a two-night stay at Las Alcobas, a 35-room boutique hotel located in the trendy Polanco neighbourhood of Mexico City.

 - Las Alcobas is part of the Starwood Luxury Collection, and many of my memorable stays in new destinations have been thanks the support of Starwood Hotels who provided me with an affordable media rate for this stay.

 - Las Alcobas is located just two blocks from Que Bo!
-Chocolatier–run by Mexico’s number one man of chocolate.
-Stay tuned next week for a post on Que Bo!
+Chocolatier–run by Mexico’s number one man of chocolate, José Ramón Castillo, the creative force of Que Bo!